Dp and other minimalities: Ordered abelian groups with finitely many convex subgroups

 We now treat the second claim.
 Suppose $C$ is a valuational cut in $\sM$ and $a \in M_{>0}$ satisfies $b + a \in C$ for any $b \in C$.
 As $b < b + a$ for all $b \in C$, $C$ does not have a maximum.
 Suppose $\sM$ is non-valuational.
-Suppose $X$ is a nonempty definable bounded above subset of $M$.
+Suppose $X$ is a nonempty definable subset of $M$ which is bounded above.
 Let $C$ be the downwards closure of $X$.
 Then $C$ has a maximal element, which is the maximal element of $X$. \end{proof}

 \begin{Prop} Suppose $\mathscr{M}$ is dp-minimal and $H$ is an $\sM$-definable convex subgroup.
 Then the following are equivalent: \begin{enumerate} \item $H$ is valuational, \item there is an $\sM$-definable convex equivalence relation $E$ such that every coset of $H$ contains infinitely many infinite $E$-classes, \item there is an $\sM$-definable convex equivalence relation $E$ with infinitely many $E$-classes $E_a$ such that $|E_a| \geq \aleph_0$ and $E_a$ does not contain $a + H$. \end{enumerate} In particular $\mathscr{M}$ is valuational if and only if there is an $\mathscr{M}$-definable convex equivalence relation with infinitely many infinite equivalence classes. \end{Prop}